Andrew A. Radin With Progress Report on twoXAR

 And I, I think that.
 There’s a personality that, that, um, science attracts, you know, people like me, computer nerds, right.
 Who really enjoy software.
 And there’s, there’s different personalities that, attract different things.
 And I think it’s, it’s really hard to find someone.
 Who really enjoys, you know, like the biology and the sciences and software together.

 And she was complaining.
 She was like, Hmm, I can’t do this.
 I spent my whole day yesterday working on the software and I couldn’t get it to work.
 And it’s like, it’s using up all my time.
-She hated it.
+And she like she hated it.
 And I also spent that amount of time and I’m like, this is cool.
 Like, this is fun.
 Like this is putting this thing together.

 And so I think.
 Taking people and saying, look, you know, as a biologist, now you have to learn software and we’re going to pound you over the head over it.
 Like, I don’t know if that actually will transform and look, and maybe it’ll, it’ll light something in someone who didn’t know that that would be of interest to them.

 But I think it’s really gotta be connected with, um, the personality and sort of like the enjoyment of the person.
 And I, don’t know if that happens.
 That late.
 I think it can start much earlier.
-Um, look, I first touched a computer when I was, um, jeez Louise and it’s like when the Apple two came out, I mean, Apple had a headache, everyone, every, you know, school got a free Apple, two computer.
+Um, look, I first touched a computer when I was, um, jeez Louise and it’s like when the Apple two came out, I mean, Apple, everyone, every, you know, school got a free Apple, two computer.

 And, um, I was fortunate enough that my parents were able to purchase one, but I was a little kid, you know?
 And so that’s sort of where the passion started for me.
 And I think that’s.
 Uh, for whatever it is, whether it’s biologists or whether you’re working in engineering or whether you’re working in financial services, it doesn’t matter.